Art & Design

-There are over 200 works by Keith Haring on display at the collection, some from his instantly recognizable “Icon” series, while others are very early works, including drawings he made and sold on the New York subway.
+There are over 200 works by Keith Haring on display at the collection, some from his instantly recognizable “Icons” series, while others are very early works, including drawings he made and sold on the New York subway.

 “Andy Mouse” is a great homage to his hero and mentor, Andy Warhol.

 Besides paintings, the collection also includes sculptures, furniture, and modern items inspired by Haring.

 An ever-changing atmosphere

 The collection strives to represent the entire scope of Haring's work.
 Thus, the exhibitions and the rooms themselves are intended to evoke different emotions, with areas including the Room of Darkness, the Gallery of Growing, the Room of Hope, and the Freedom Gallery.